blaisco/bookmark-manager-for-pinboard/README.md

 - Drag & drop for bookmarks & labels
 - Ability to delete your api token/labels/tags/bookmarks (everything in localStorage)
 - Import your Chrome Bookmarks as labels
-- Create a BMFP bookmarklet with support for labels
+- Create a bookmarklet with support for labels
-- Maybe get a jsonp implementation from Pinboard so that I can drop the rack app portion
+- Maybe get see if I can get a jsonp implementation from Pinboard so that I can drop the rack app portion
 - Linkify tags/labels displayed as a part of a bookmark

 ## Bugs

 - A label that is both private and not (e.g. .~Alpha and ~Alpha) will get displayed as public in the tree but within a bookmark will (always?) display as private
+- When clicking on a bookmark, underscores in labels aren't converted to spaces
+- Font size is too large on "there are no bookmarks for this label" message

 ## Potential bugs